Frequently Asked Questions

 How to prepare for your first class & tips to maintaining a healthy practice

-I’ve never taken yoga before, can I do Traditional Hot Yoga?
+I’ve never taken yoga before, can I do Original Hot Yoga?

 What is the difference between the 60/75/90 minute classes?

-The 90 minute class is a traditional hot yoga practice that consists of 26 postures and 2 breathing exercises.
+The 90 minute class is an original hot yoga practice that consists of 26 postures and 2 breathing exercises.
 Each posture is practiced twice and a 5 minute mini Nidra meditation finishes the class.
 In your savasana you will be greeted with a cool stone to place on your forehead, wrist, chest, or palm.

 The 60 and 75 minute classes follow the same postures breathing exercises, however there is less teacher demonstration and explanation between postures.
 To create a 60 or 75 minute format, some postures are only practiced once instead of twice, and others are flowed together.
 A mini Nidra meditation finishes the class.
 In your savasana, you will be greeted with a cool stone to place on your forehead, wrist, chest, or palm.